Thai navy tows migrant boat back out to sea

-KOH LIPE, Thailand (Reuters) - The Thai navy towed a boat full of migrants out to sea towards Indonesia and away from its southern islands in the Andaman Sea, a Reuters witness said on Saturday.
+KOH LIPE, Thailand, May 16 (Reuters) - The Thai navy towed a boat full of migrants out to sea towards Indonesia and away from its southern islands in the Andaman Sea, a Reuters witness said on Saturday.

 The boat was being towed southwest by Thai navy patrol boat number 911, the Reuters witness said.